 Tips: Choosing And Applying Your Concealer

-Here are a bunch of tips and hacks that will come in handy when you’re applying concealer, and can totally boost your makeup game.
+Here are a bunch of tips and hacks that will come in handy when you’re applying concealer.
+Also, take a look at how to use concealer to boost your makeup game.
 Let’s take a look!

 - Foundation first, and then concealer – if you use foundation, apply it first so you won’t have a lot of concealing to do.
 Also, if you apply concealer first, you’ll remove most of it while applying foundation.

 - Never skimp on quality when it comes to concealer.
 Invest in a good product that will go on smoother and is less likely to dry and cake off.
 Try Bobbi Brown Creamy Concealer Kit, which is a two-toned concealer, so you get the best of both worlds with one product.

 - To prevent your eyeshadow from fall-out and fading, use your concealer to prime your eyelids first.

 - Use a peach-toned concealer for blue or purple under-eye circles.
 Use a yellow-toned concealer to even out your skin tone.
 And use a green concealer for red spots and blemishes.

 - If you want to prevent your concealer from creasing around your eyes, blot the area with a tissue after application to prevent it from settling in the creases around your eyes.